Montana Adoption, Home Studies and More

 Pregnant and Considering Adoption in Montana

 Did you just get a positive reading on a pregnancy test that you weren’t expecting?
 Do you feel that parenting is not the right choice for you and your baby?
-You may not know where to turn.
 You may have shared your news with the baby’s father, your family, and even close friends and are now getting a lot of advice, or you may be keeping it to yourself.
-You may be getting a lot of different advice.
-This can leave you feeling more confused about what you should do, the first step is to take a deep breath.
+If you feel like you don’t know where to turn or you are more confused about what you should do, the first step is to take a deep breath.

-Don’t act until you fully understand all of your options.
-Lifetime coordinators have been helping expectant women for many years.
-She will explain your options and provide you with the resources you need to decide about your pregnancy.
+It’s really important to understand all of your options before making any choices.
+Lifetime coordinators have been helping expectant women for over 30 years.
+We will explain your options and provide you with the resources you need to decide about your pregnancy.
 You can text, call, or fill out our online form, and a Lifetime Adoption coordinator will be there for you.

 What is the Adoption Process in Montana?